Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/code-review.md

 Try to put all the properties your class will ever need in the __init__ This will help with intellesence

-If you put your spritelists into the sceen, you'll avoid needing to call draw and update on them individually
+If you put your spritelists into the scene, you'll avoid needing to call draw and update on them individually

-some lines getting too long.
-Try breaking them up.

 ```python
         arcade.draw_text(str(self.health_list), 15, HEIGHT - 50, arcade.color.BLACK, font_size = 50)